xavysp/DexiNed/README.md

 ## Project Architecture

 ```
-├── data                        # Sample images for testing
+├── data                        # Sample images for testing (paste your image here)
 |   ├── lena_std.tif            # Sample 1
 ├── DexiNed-TF2                 # DexiNed in TensorFlow2 (in construction)
 ├── figs                        # Images used in README.md